sifsuska/UN-Handbook/design/sections/04-architecture-overview.md

 **Key Components in Build-Time Flow**:

 1. **Portable CI Pipeline - Data Packaging (#3)**: A Dagger SDK function that automatically detects changes to chapter `data/` directories, builds content-hashed OCI data artifacts, pushes them to the container registry (GHCR), and auto-commits the new hash back to the `.qmd` file's YAML frontmatter.
 Triggered by simple one-line wrappers in GitHub Actions, GitLab CI, or run locally.
-(See Section 5.1 for implementation)
+(See [Portable CI/CD Pipeline](#component-1-portable-cicd-pipeline-dagger-sdk) for implementation)

 2. **Portable CI Pipeline - Image Build (#2)**: A Dagger SDK function that builds pre-built, immutable container images containing specific R/Python versions, all `renv`/`pip` packages, and system libraries (GDAL, PROJ).
 These images are rebuilt via Dagger when `renv.lock` or Dockerfiles change.
-(See Section 5.2 for image variants)
+(See [Curated Compute Images](#component-2-curated-compute-images) for image variants)

 3. **Portable CI Pipeline - Metadata Generation (#5)**: A Dagger SDK function that scans all `.qmd` files and aggregates their `reproducible:` metadata into a centralized `chapters.json` manifest, which can be used for cluster optimizations like image pre-warming.
-(See Section 5.1 for implementation)
+(See [Portable CI/CD Pipeline](#component-1-portable-cicd-pipeline-dagger-sdk) for implementation)

 #### Run-Time Flow: One-Click Reproducible Sessions